-29¢ AIDS Awareness
+1993 29¢ AIDS Awareness

-Issue Date: December 1, 1993
+First Day of Issue: December 1, 1993

-City: New York, NY
+First Day City: United Nations, New York, NY

-Printed By: Stamp Venturers
+Printed by: Stamp Venturers

 Printing Method: Photogravure

 Hundreds of Quilt displays occur each year around the United States and throughout the world.
 More than a way to remember those who have died, the Quilt serves as a tool for educating people who are still at risk.
-Recognizing this strength, The NAMES Project National High School Quilt Program is working with high schools across the country to display sections of the Quilt in an effort to teach students about the AIDS epidemic.
+Recognizing this strength, The NAMES Project National High School Quilt Program worked with high schools across the country to display sections of the Quilt in an effort to teach students about the AIDS epidemic.